Skip to content

 Key Features of Warp Terminal

-• Orchestration of various AI coding agents such as Claude Code, Codex, and Warp Agent.
+• Orchestration of local and cloud AI coding agents, such as Claude Code and Codex.

-• Centralized visibility and oversight for both local and cloud agents.
+• Centralized visibility and oversight for agentic coding workflows.

 • GPU-accelerated rendering engine for enhanced performance.